 But most of them share common traits.
 Many of these traits deal with somewhat subjective preferences.
 For example, everyone has different preferences for a firearm’s overall weight and heft.
 But even here one can see why the ar-15 is so popular.
 It sits in a nice midway point for weight.
 It’s a light rifle, but still feels like it has real weight to it.
 Yet the kickback isn’t severe enough to cause any real issues.

 But one of the more beloved aspects of the rifle comes from mounting.
 One can choose from a wide variety of scopes to mount on the rifle.
-It’s been around long enough to support a huge number of standardized scopes.
+It’s been around long enough to support a huge number of stand And uppers too.
+The AR-15 uppers offer range mounts like no other rifle, to complete your build or upgrade. rdized scopes.
 The same goes for almost any accessory one could think of.
 Continued popularity usually means that it’s become a standard over time.
 And this is no different here.
 One can make a solid argument on the point of it being both a rifle and a class of rifles.

 But we should once again look at the most important point in a hunt.
 All of these features come together in a rifle that can accomplish that goal.
 The rifle provides many ways for someone to make every shot count.
 The chances of missing a shot and wounding an animal are significantly decreased by all of these factors.